forestryio/forestry.io/hugo/content/docs/troubleshooting/unexpected-status-code-connection-expected-but-not-available.md

 aliases: []
 menu:
   troubleshooting:
-    name: Unexpected Status Code / Connection Expected but not Available
     weight: 1
     parent: Troubleshooting

 ---
 This error typically occurs when there is a problem with your **authentication token**.
 This token tells your **source provider** (GitHub, GitLab, or Bitbucket) that Forestry is allowed to push/pull changes to/from your repository.